QianYu-ying/IEM-TransMIL/README.md

-# Supplementary Code README
+# IEM-TransMIL

+Official PyTorch implementation of:

+"Deep Learning for Subtype Classification of Inner Ear Malformations on Temporal Bone HRCT: Development and Multicenter Validation"

-## 1. Overview
+## Overview

-This supplementary package contains the code used in our study on CT-based multiclass diagnosis of inner ear malformations (IEMs).
-The package includes three components:
+This repository contains the code used in our study on CT-based multiclass diagnosis of inner ear malformations (IEMs).

+The repository includes:

-1. `preprocess.ipynb`: image preprocessing and ROI extraction
+- `preprocess.ipynb`: image preprocessing and ROI extraction
-2. `TransMIL_main.py`: model training and inference
+- `TransMIL_main.py`: model training and inference
-3. `gradcam.py`: Grad-CAM visualization for explainability
+- `gradcam.py`: Grad-CAM visualization for explainability

-These materials are provided to facilitate methodological review and reproducibility assessment during peer review.
+The code is released to support reproducible research and future development of AI-assisted diagnosis for inner ear malformations.

 ## 2. Included files